Attleborough: History

 The arrival of the prisoners aroused a great deal of public interest, and eventually traders set up a fair whenever they came.
 This became known as Attleborough Rogues Fair and was held on the market place on the last Thursday in March.
 Also on the market place festivities took place on Midsummer Day, when the annual guild was held.
 It appears that there has been the right to hold a weekly Thursday market in the town since 1285.
-A weekly market is still held and has recently (in 2004) returned to Queen's Square where it is presumed the market was originally held.
+A weekly market is still held and in 2004 returned to Queen's Square where it is presumed the market was originally held.

 The first turnpike road in England is reputed to have been created here at the end of the 17th century, Acts of Parliament were passed in 1696 and 1709, "For the repairing of the highway between Wymondham and Attleborough, in the County of Norfolk, and for including therein the road from Wymondham to Hethersett".

 The first national census of 1801 listed the population of Attleborough as 1,333.
 By 1845 Attleborough certainly dominated the surrounding parishes with a population of nearly 2,000, and in that year the railway (Norwich to Brandon) arrived.

 The town supported six hostelries: The Griffin – the oldest, the Angel, the Bear, the Cock, the Crown and the White Horse.
 The Griffin, the Bear and the Cock still operate but the Crown is now a youth centre and the Angel is a building society branch office.
 Nothing is known of the fate of the White Horse after 1904, although the White Horse building still exists as a private house.
-There are currently two more public houses: The London Tavern and the Mulberry Tree, which is also an award-winning restaurant.
+There are currently two more public houses: The London Tavern and the Mulberry Tree, which is also a restaurant.
 At the centre of the town is Queens Square, at one time referred to as Market Hill.

 In 1863 a corn exchange was built in the High Street owned by a company of local farmers and in 1896 the Gaymer's cider-making plant was built on the south side of the railway and soon became established as the largest employer in the town.
 The factory has now closed for cider-making, which has moved to Shepton Mallet in Somerset, but it has since re-opened as a chicken processing plant, and the corn exchange is now a local Indian restaurant.